Relewise/relewise-demos-shop-nextjs/README.md

 Link to the demo shop is here: https://relewise.github.io/relewise-demos-shop-nextjs/

-In order to run the demo shop you access to a dataset in Relewise.
+In order to run the demo shop you need access to a dataset in Relewise.
+Click here to sign-up for a 14 days Free Trial: https://www.relewise.com/free-trial

 ## Development setup